maths/moodle-qtype_stack/doc/en/CAS/Numbers.md

 * Always round up, so that \(0.5\rightarrow 1\), \(1.5 \rightarrow 2\), \(2.5 \rightarrow 3\) etc.
 * Another common system is to use ``Bankers' Rounding".
 Bankers Rounding is an algorithm for rounding quantities to integers, in which numbers which are equidistant from the two nearest integers are rounded to the nearest even integer. \(0.5\rightarrow 0\), \(1.5 \rightarrow 2\), \(2.5 \rightarrow 2\) etc.  The supposed advantage to bankers rounding is that in the limit it is unbiased, and so produces better results with some statistical processes that involve rounding.
+* In experimental work, the number of significant figures requires sometimes depends on the first digits of the number.
+For example, if the first digit is a \(1\) or \(2\) then we need to take an extra significant figure to ensure the relative error is suitably small.
+The maxima string functions can be used to check the first digit of a number until we have bespoke internal functions to make this check.

 Maxima's `round(ex)` command rounds multiples of 1/2 to the nearest even integer, i.e. Maxima implements Bankers' Rounding.